 We strive to protect personal information as it is transmitted from your computer to our online resources and servers.
 Due to the open nature of the Internet, we cannot guarantee that our interactions with you, and yours with us, will be free from unauthorized access by third parties.
 We protect our servers and data with a firewall and endeavor to protect personal information in our possession, custody or control from unauthorized access, disclosure, alteration or destruction.
 Employees and business partners with access to your personal information must have a business-related “need to know” in order to perform their job functions for us.
 However, we also depend on you to help secure your information by protecting your own copies of passwords and related access codes for our online resources.

-Does Arbor share your personal information with third parties?
+Does Arbor disclose your personal information to third parties?

 Can you choose whether and when to share personal information with Arbor?